jaikishantulswani/Caduceus/README.md

 # Caduceus
+#this script have -noEnd new argument which continuesly run the script
 The Caduceus is a symbol of Hermes or Mercury in Greek and Roman mythology.
 Caduceus symbol is identified with thieves, merchants, and messengers, and Mercury is said to be a patron of thieves and outlaws

 Caduceus is a tool to scan IPs or CIDRs for certificates.
 This allows finding hidden domains, new organizations, etc.